Temporal Graph Classes: A View Through Temporal Separators: Restrictions of the Underlying Graph

-Note that complete-but-one graphs are no line graphs, as each complete-but-one graph (with at least five vertices) contains the forbidden~$K_5-e$ as induced subgraph~\cite[$G_3$]{BEINEKE1970129}.
+Note that complete-but-one graphs are not line graphs (see \citet{brandstadt1999graph} for line graphs), as each complete-but-one graph (with at least five vertices) contains the complete-but-one graph on five vertices as an induced subgraph (see~\citet[Graph~$G_3$]{BEINEKE1970129}).
 Hence, we next study \nonstrproblem{} on temporal graphs where the underlying graph is a line graph.